gaonprime-labs/nordy-custom-node-ComfyUI-Impact-Pack/README.md

   * `Masks to Mask List`, `Mask List to Masks`, `Make Mask List`, `Make Mask Batch` - It has the same functionality as the nodes above, but uses mask as input instead of image.
   * `Flatten Mask Batch` - Flattens a Mask Batch into a single Mask.
 Normal operation is not guaranteed for non-binary masks.
   * `Make List (Any)` - Create a list with arbitrary values.
+  * `Select Nth Item (Any list)` - Selects the Nth item from a list.
+If the index is out of range, it returns the last item in the list.

 ### Logics (experimental)
   * These nodes are experimental nodes designed to implement the logic for loops and dynamic switching.